GDaMan00/HackWorkshop1/README.md

 <div class="example">Some text</div>
 ```

-## CSS DOCS
+## CSS Documentation

 CSS (Cascading Style Sheets) is a language which specifies a page’s appearance.
-CSS does this by selecting an element within the html and style it.
+CSS does this by selecting an element within the HTML and styling it.

-### How to select elements with css
+### How to Select Elements with CSS

 Template of how css selects elements